Our Social Mission

-To thank our pioneers for their contribution to nation-building and recognise the important roles they continue to play in our lives today, the 15-month "Pioneers OK!" package was launched in October 2014.
-Pioneers can enjoy 3% off their purchases at FairPrice stores every Monday when they show their Pioneer Generation Card during checkout*.
-There is also a designated priority queue for pioneers at all our stores.
+To thank our pioneers for their contribution to nation-building and recognise the important roles they continue to play in our lives today, the "Pioneers OK!" package was launched in October 2014.
+Pioneers can enjoy 3% off their purchases at FairPrice stores every Monday and Wednesday when they show their Pioneer Generation Card during checkout*.

 2% Discount to Seniors on Tuesdays

 Since 2002, FairPrice has been extending a 2% discount to senior shoppers aged 60 years and above when they shop on Tuesdays*.
 This is to provide financial relief for seniors who are no longer working and earning an income.
 It also serves to encourage active seniors to shop for the family and promotes an active lifestyle for seniors as well as family bonding.
 On average, about 80,000 seniors enjoy the 2% discount every Tuesday at FairPrice stores.

 *Seniors must be present and discount is valid for purchases up to S$200(excludes cigarettes and statutory products) per transaction per day.
 Our staff may request for proof of identification for verification.